LC-John/Flex-Bison-Calculator/README.md

 	| g PRINT_STACK EOL	{ // Print the stack }
 	| g VARIABLE ASSIGN FLOAT_NUMBER EOL
 		{ // Assign value to the variable }
-	| g CALCULATE EOL	{ // Calculate the IPE in the stack, and reset the stack }
+	| g CALCULATE EOL	{ // Calculate the IPE in the stack, and cache the result }
+	| g SHOW EOL		{ // Show the results }
-	| g RESET EOL		{ // Reset the stack }
+	| g RESET EOL		{ // Reset the IPE stack and the reulst cache }
 	| g EXIT EOL		{ // Exit }
 	| g EXIT 		{ // Exit }
 	| epsilon